BaseMax/CrawlerYJC/README.md

 php crawler.php
 ```

 The crawler will start fetching and scraping news articles.
-The scraped data will be saved in the OUTPUT_DIR directory in JSON format.
+The scraped data will be saved in the `news` directory in JSON format.

 ## Contributing